Taking guns into Mexico? Only if you are a hunter … and you follow these guidelines.

 Shotguns are allowed when you prove to Mexican Authorities upon entrance to Mexico that you will be hunting.

 Hunting in Mexico

 The US Department of State warns US citizens against taking any firearm or ammunition into Mexico without prior written authorization from the Mexican authorities.
-Entering Mexico with a firearm, or even a single round of ammunition, carries a penalty of up to five years in prison, even if the firearm or ammunition is taken into the country unintentionally.
+Entering Mexico with a firearm, or even a single round of ammunition carries a penalty.
+The penalty may be up to five years in prison, even if brought by accident.
 In practice, however, for a first offense expect a fine around one-thousand dollars.
 Possible confiscation of vehicle and one-year expulsion from our southern neighbor.